-Matrices with real non-negative elements and column sums normalized to unity belong to the class of Markov chains (Markov , 1906) and Perron-Frobenius operators (Brin and Stuck, 2002), which have been used in a mathematical analysis of dynamical systems.
-A numerical analysis of finite size approximants of such operators is closely linked with the Ulam method (Ulam, 1960) which naturally generates such matrices for dynamical maps (Ermann and Shepelyansky , 2010a,b; Shepelyansky and Zhirov , 2010a).
+Matrices with real non-negative elements and column sums normalized to unity belong to the class of Markov chains (Markov, 1906) and Perron-Frobenius operators (Brin and Stuck, 2002; Gantmacher, 2000; Langville and Meyer, 2006), which have been used in a mathematical analysis of dynamical systems and theory of matrices.
+A numerical analysis of finite size approximants of such operators is closely linked with the Ulam method (Ulam, 1960) which naturally generates such matrices for dynamical maps (Ermann and Shepelyansky, 2010a,b; Shepelyansky and Zhirov, 2010a).
 The Ulam method generates Ulam networks whose properties are discussed in Sec.VI.